AltspaceVR/AltspaceSDK-wiki/AltspaceVR-Web-Browser.md

 AltspaceVR is a multi-user social virtual reality application that runs natively on Windows and Mac.
 It has a **built-in web browser** that allows users to experience 2D and 3D web content while in a 3D virtual reality environment networked with other users.
-Below you will learn more about the Altspace Web Browser (see also [[Known Issues]] page for current limitations), which is based on the Chromium web browser.
+Below you will learn more about the Altspace Web Browser which is based on Chromium.

 ## Key Concepts